Instant Pot Rigatoni Alla Vodka

 Don’t have any vodka?
 No problem!
 Just cook it without!
 (The main purpose of the vodka is to bring out the flavor of the tomato sauce even more!)

 Sub crumbled pancetta for the bacon if you wish!
-Or add in some crumbled sausage, ground beef/turkey/chicken instead!
+Or add in some crumbled sausage, ground beef, ground turkey or ground chicken as well during this step (and leave the juices in the pot – do not drain!)

 If not using the bacon and only the shallots, add in 1/4 tsp of olive oil to cook them in for about 2 minutes.
 If not using the bacon OR shallots, just start with Step 4.